Frobenius manifolds and quantum groups: Introduction

 \section{Introduction}

 The concept of Frobenius manifolds was introduced by Dubrovin \cite{Dubrovin} as a geometrical manifestation of the Witten-Dijkgraaf-Verlinde-Verlinde (WDVV) equations \cite{DVV, Witten0} governing deformations of 2D topological field theories.
-Examples include K. Saito's Frobenius structures on unfolding spaces of singularities \cite{Saito2}, quantum cohomology (see e.g. \cite{Dubrovin, Manin}), the Barannikov-Kontsevich construction from Batalin-Vilkovisky algebras \cite{BK} and so on.
-The theory of Frobenius manifolds was investigated by many authors, and has been one of the principle tools in the study of Gromov-Witten theory, integrable hierarchies, mirror symmetry, quantum singularity theory, see e.g., \cite{CG, DuZhang, FJR, Lee, MO, Teleman} and the literature cited there.

-Several important developments in the direction are illuminated by the second arrow of the following diagram.
-They connect the theory of semisimple Frobenius manifolds with meromorphic connections, integrable hierarchy, symplectic geometry on loop spaces and Poisson Lie groups, following Dubrovin \cite{Dubrovin, Dubrovin2}, Dubrovin-Zhang \cite{DuZhang}, Givental \cite{Givental, Givental2} and Boalch \cite{Boalch, Boalch3} respectively.
+Examples include Saito's Frobenius structures on unfolding spaces of singularities \cite{Saito2}, quantum cohomology (see e.g. \cite{Dubrovin, Manin}), the Barannikov-Kontsevich construction from Batalin-Vilkovisky algebras \cite{BK} and so on.
+The theory of Frobenius manifolds was investigated by many authors, and has been one of the principle tools in the study of Gromov-Witten theory, integrable hierarchies, mirror symmetry, quantum singularity theory.
+The reader may consult \cite{CG, DuZhang, FJR, Lee, MO} and the literature cited there for a broader account of the subject.
+In particular, the works of Dubrovin \cite{Dubrovin, Dubrovin2}, Dubrovin-Zhang \cite{DuZhang}, Givental \cite{Givental, Givental2} and Boalch \cite{Boalch, Boalch3} connect the theory of semisimple Frobenius manifolds with meromorphic connections, integrable hierarchy, symplectic geometry on loop spaces and Poisson Lie groups, respectively.
 The main idea in the mentioned work of Dubrovin, Givental and Zhang is to construct all the building of a given 2D TFT starting from the corresponding Frobenius manifold, and two formalisms have been proposed: the Dubrovin-Zhang integrable hierarchy formalism and Givental’s quantization formalism.
-Both formalisms in turn rely on the theory of irregular singularities.
-From a different starting point, Boalch's work on irregular singularities and Poisson/symplectic varieties enables him to identify the moduli space of semisimple Frobenius manifolds with Poisson Lie groups.
+Both formalisms in turn rely on the theory of ODEs with irregular singularities.